psychoinformatics-de/knowledge-base/kbi/0008/index.rst

     > git add .
     > datalad save

-That is it, no more annex files in your local dataset copy.
+That is it, no more annexed files in your local dataset copy.
 If you want to push this dataset to siblings, read on.

 Pushing an un-annexed dataset to a sibling